Wetlands (2013 film): Reception

 Wetlands received mostly positive reviews from critics.
+On Metacritic the film has a score of 77% out of 20 critic reviews indicating "generally favourable reviews".
 Scott Foundas of Variety said in his review that "Director David Wnendt and breakout star Carla Juri leave no bodily orifice unexplored in this spiky, smartly packaged commercial enterprise."
 Boyd van Hoeij, in his review for The Hollywood Reporter, called the film "A poppy take on boundary-pushing sexual matters featuring a stellar breakthrough performance."
-Eric Kohn of Indiewire graded the film B+ and praised the performance of Carla Juri and film by saying that "Juri’s energetic performance – coupled with an equally jumpy soundtrack that includes Canned Heat and Peaches – manages to root the endeavor in fairly credible pathos, particularly with relation to her desire to see her parents reunite.
-If we’re stuck with coming-of-age stories as a genre that storytellers must engage time and again, at least in the case of “Wetlands” the usual formula gets a much-needed jolt, while capably recognizing the aspects of the material that work on autopilot.
+Eric Kohn of Indiewire graded the film B+ and praised the performance of Carla Juri and film by saying that "Juri's energetic performance – coupled with an equally jumpy soundtrack that includes Canned Heat and Peaches – manages to root the endeavor in fairly credible pathos, particularly with relation to her desire to see her parents reunite.
+If we're stuck with coming-of-age stories as a genre that storytellers must engage time and again, at least in the case of Wetlands the usual formula gets a much-needed jolt, while capably recognizing the aspects of the material that work on autopilot.
 The shock value only goes so far as a gimmick.
-"Wetlands" succeeds because, like Helen, it manages to sincerely embrace its taboos."
+Wetlands succeeds because, like Helen, it manages to sincerely embrace its taboos."